hendersonreed/hendersonreed.github.io/src/pages/hire/galaxykit.md

 ### why didn't you use an automatically generated OpenAPI client?

-This was a decision I actually struggled with myself.
+This was a decision I struggled with actually.
 There are a few reasons:

 1. AH didn't have an entirely accurate OpenAPI spec.
 Generating it from the code itself resulted in something that was maybe 75% correct on average, and that just wasn't good enough to build a good suite of tests.
 2. Testing a product with a client that's automatically generated from the code of that product could mask errors or inconvenient/unergonomic aspects of the product.